HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

 ![TUoS Logo](Images/ShefLogo.jpg)

->This tutorial has been adapted from that available in the QIIME 2 docs to utilise the ShARC hpc installation of the software at the University of Sheffield
+>This tutorial has been adapted from the one available in the QIIME 2 docs to utilise the ShARC hpc installation of the software at the University of Sheffield

 >### Note